easytarget/pyPWMd/README.md

 pypwm_client.servoset(chip, timer, min-period = None, max-period = None, Interval = None):
-      Sets the default servo minimum and maximum pulse periods as required, plus pulse interval Returns the current values in a list, or an error string if the new values are are non-sensical
+      Sets the default servo minimum and maximum pulse periods as required, plus pulse interval Returns the (new) default values in a list, or an error string if the new values are are non-sensical

 pypwm_client.disable(chip, timer):
       Immediately disables the specified timer